idaholab/moose/modules/navier_stokes/doc/content/source/auxkernels/HasPorosityJumpFace.md

 The `HasPorosityJumpFace` object returns values of 1 or 0.
 The object returns 1 if any face attached to an element has a jump in porosity value between the - and + sides of the face.
-More specifically, the object returns 1 if the passed in porosity functor returns true from its `isDiscontinuous` method on any given face attached to the element.
 This object only takes elemental variables for its `variable` parameter.

 !syntax parameters /AuxKernels/HasPorosityJumpFace